amanoxsolutions/mlops-realtime-data-ingestion/doc/DEPLOY.md

 ## 1. Fork this Repository
 ## 2. Create an AWS Codestar Connection
 Please refer to the AWS document [Create a connection to GitHub](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html)
-## 3. Prepare 3rd Party Git
+## 3. Prepare 3rd Party Git Repositories
 The SageMaker project template is going to create 3 Git repositories and it needs permissions for that.
 In this example we are using GitHub.
-If you are using another 3rd party git Provider, please search for the official documentation to perform the following steps:
+If you are using another 3rd party git provider, please search for the official documentation to perform similar configuration:
-* Make sure that the GitHub App "AWS Connector for GitHub" is installed.
+* Make sure that the GitHub App "AWS Connector for GitHub" is installed in your GitHub account.
 * Depending on the repository access do the following tasks:
   * All repositories: No additional tasks to do - The SageMaker template will create the repos for you.
-  * Only selected repositories: Create three empty repos (Build, Deploy and Monitoring) without any branch and add them to the GitHub App as selected repos.
+  * Only selected repositories: Create three __empty__ repos (Build, Deploy and Monitoring) without any branch and add them to the GitHub App as selected repos.

-__Later on__, once you have enough data (see section 7.), you will need to replace the code in each of these repositories by the code provided in `\resources\sagemaker`.
+__Later on__, once you have enough data (see section 7.), you will need to replace the code in each of these repositories by the code provided in `\resources\sagemaker\pipeline-model*`.
 ## 4. Edit the Data Ingestion Configuration
 In the [`bin/data-ingestion.ts` file](https://github.com/amanoxsolutions/mlops-realtime-data-ingestion/blob/main/bin/data-ingestion.ts#L35-L36) configure the
 * repository name